 - Outstanding Stock Vs. Authorized Stock

-- How to Find the Average Price of Common Stock
+- How to Find Outstanding Shares After the Dividend

 The number of common shares outstanding determines how many tiny pieces a company is broken into on the market.
 For example, if a company has 100,000 shares, each share represents ownership of 0.001 percent.
 Since companies can issue shares and repurchase shares, you need to know the weighted average of common stock outstanding when you're figuring the earnings per share for the year.
 The weighted average takes into account how long each share was outstanding during the year.
 For example, shares issued at the start of the year will add more to the average than shares added at the end of the year.